By AJ Huynh

 - Self-Doubt: Questioning personal abilities, decisions, or worth.

 Understanding these thought patterns may help individuals recognize when anxiety is influencing their perspective.
+Therapy can help people respond to these thoughts with more balance, rather than treating every anxious prediction as truth.

 How Much Anxiety Is Normal?

-Stressful situations, uncertainty, major life changes, and important responsibilities can naturally create feelings of worry or nervousness.
+Experiencing anxiety from time to time is a normal part of life.
+Stressful situations, uncertainty, major life changes, and important responsibilities can naturally create worry or nervousness.

 Anxiety may become more concerning when it begins to: